-Derby City Partnership - DCP - has published a second Community Strategy for Derby, which supports the long-term vision for the city - 'Derby's 2020 Vision'.
+Derby City Partnership - DCP - has published a Community Strategy for Derby, 'Derby's 2020 Vision'.
 This is a high level, overarching plan that shows how the organisations that make up DCP will work together to improve the quality of life in Derby in the medium to long-term.
 Our Corporate Plan supports the Community Strategy, showing where actions that we are working towards also contribute towards the achievement of the Strategy.